Dell Networking: Dell Networking N series

-The N-series switches come in 3 groups:

-N1500: Gigabit layer2 switches
+N1500 series: Gigabit layer-2 switches

-The N1500 offers a low budget step in the model compared to the N2000.
-The N1500 doesn't have dedicated (back-side) stacking-ports, but 10G Ethernet uplink ports can be converted to stacking ports, and multiple N1500s can be stacked together.
+The N1500 is a lower budget alternative to the N2000 series.
+It doesn't have dedicated (back-side) stacking-ports, but 10G Ethernet uplink ports can be converted to stacking ports, and multiple N1500s can be stacked together.

-N2000: Gigabit layer2 switches
+N2000 series: Gigabit layer-2 switches

-The N2000 is an Ethernet switch with limited IP capabilities.
-There are two 'sizes': 24 x 1GbaseT or 48 x 1GBaseT ports and each of them available as POE+ or standard switch.
+The N2000 is a series with limited IP capabilities, replacing the legacy PowerConnect 5500 models along with the Force10 S25 and S50 models.
+There are two 'sizes', those with 24 1GbaseT ports, and those with 48, and each is available as either POE+ or standard switches, resulting in four distinct models.
 All models in the N20xx series can be stacked with other models in the same series.
 Although they do use the same stacking-cables as the N3000 series it is NOT possible to stack N2000 with N3000 switches.
-All models come with 2 x 10Gbase SFP+ uplink ports and two 'tweeting' stacking ports at the back.
+All models come with two 10Gbase SFP+ uplink ports and two 'tweeting' stacking ports at the back.
 Management can be done by assigning an IP address to switch or one of the VLAN-interfaces.
-The N2000 is marketed as the follow-up for the legacy PowerConnect 5500 models as well as the Force10 S25 and S50 models.

-N3000: Gigabit multi-layer switches
+N3000 series: Gigabit multi-layer switches

-The N3000 is hardware-wise pretty similar to the N2000 series but the OS offers advanced IP capabilities (including routing protocols like RIP, OSPF, PBR, etc.).
-Besides the 4 model choices as in N2000 (24 or 48 ports, with or without POE+) there is also the N3024F which offers 24 x SFP 1G ports.
+The N3000 series is the follow-up for the legacy PowerConnect 6200 and 7000 series, as well as the Force10 S50/S55.
+It is pretty similar to the N2000 series in terms of hardware, but the OS offers advanced IP capabilities (including routing protocols like RIP, OSPF, PBR, etc.).
+It includes the same the four model choices provided in the N2000 series (24 or 48 ports, with or without POE+), but additionally the N3024F offers 24x SFP 1G ports.

-Unlike the N2000 series, the N3000 has 'combo-ports': All 'copper' based switches offer 2 SFP 1 Gb fiber ports (to be used instead of the two highest-numbered RJ45 1GBaseT port) and the N3024F offers two 1 GbaseT RJ45 combo ports (interface 23 and 24).
+Unlike the N2000 series, the N3000 has 'combo-ports' — All 'copper' based switches offer two SFP 1 Gb fibre ports (to be used instead of the two highest-numbered RJ45 1GBaseT port), and the N3024F offers two 1GbaseT RJ45 combo-ports (interface 23 and 24).
 All N3000 series switches also offer two SFP+ 10 Gb uplink ports.
 Optionally, a module can be added for another two SFP+ ports or two 10GBaseT RJ45 ports.
 Stacking can be done via the built-in 'twenty gig' ports and for management, an out-of-band 1G Ethernet management port can be used.
-The N3000 series is the follow-up for the legacy PowerConnect 6200 and 7000 series as well as the Force10 S50/S55 switches.